-We work closely with parents/carers to ensure that medical, cultural, and dietary requirements are met and respected by all staff.
+We work closely with parents/carers to ensure that medical, cultural, and dietary requirements are met and respected by all staff (please see our policy regarding Allergies, Allergic Reactions and Special Dietary Requirements)..
 We see it as a key part of our job to introduce children to a range of food and drink that is new and interesting.
 We are able to store, prepare and feed using expressed breast milk if provided.